PhantomAppDevelopment/firebase-as3/storage/README.md

 `https://firebasestorage.googleapis.com/v0/b/<YOUR-PROJECT-ID>.appspot.com/o/savegames%2Fsavegame.data`

-Notice that you need to provide the `?alt=media` parameter in order to download the actual file.
+Note that you need to provide the `?alt=media` parameter in order to download the actual file.

 You will also need to replace all the `/` for `%2F` after the bucket name.
 Otherwise it will return an error.